Adding questions to SOSS is a great way to collect data without having to manage a survey yourself. Here's how it works:

 - Respondents: A random sample of about 1,000 Michigan adults respond in each round.

 - Survey Method: SOSS is a phone survey.
-Half of each round's respondents are reached on cell phones, and half on landline phones.
+Approximately two-thirds of each round's respondents are reached on cell phones, and one-third on landline phones.

 - Interview Length: Interviews typically last about 20 minutes.